Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ### Monitoring Systems and Tools

 In order to do effective performance testing, monitoring systems and tools in the cloud should be leveraged.
-This includes

-.
-.
-.
+Most cloud providers will have monitoring/logging systems that can export performance related data such as CPU/RAM usage to systems that can then be analyzed/visualized/etc. (i.e. Cloudwatch metrics in AWS Stackdriver, logging metrics in GCP, etc.).
+Other solutions can be used such as exporting metrics to a time series based architecture like Prometheus.

+Either way, a standardized solution for tracking resource usage metrics should be followed and checked on at a regular cadence in order for the data architecture to be its most effective.

 ## Cost Optimization